 The charge for music lessons is $335 per term.
 If lessons are taken for credit, the student receives one hour of instruction per week; if taken for no credit, the student receives one-half hour of instruction per week.
 The fee is the same in either case.
 The fee is waived for declared music majors taking lessons for credit, but the fee will be reinstated if the student drops the music major.

-Students who officially withdraw between the beginning of a term and the end of 60 percent of a term are entitled to a pro-rata cancellation of that term's charges for tuition, activity fee, room and board.
+Students who officially withdraw prior to completing 60% of a term are entitled to a pro-rata cancellation of that term's charges for tuition, activity fee, room, and board.
 (For an explanation of the requirements for an official withdrawal, see "Official Withdrawal," in "Academic Rules and Regulations" section.)
-After 60 percent of the term has been completed, no charges are cancelled.
+After 60% of the term has been completed, no charges are cancelled.

-Only students who withdraw from a program officially and by the end of 60 percent (based on the Knox College academic calendar) of the term are eligible for a refund.
-Insofar as possible, refunds for off-campus programs follow the pro-rata cancellation policy stated above.
+Only students who withdraw from a program officially and by the end of the first 60% of the term (based on the Knox College academic calendar) are eligible for a refund.
+When possible, refunds for off-campus programs follow the pro-rata cancellation policy stated above.
 Exceptions: No part of a program fee expended on a student's behalf is refunded in the event of the student's withdrawal from a program before its completion.
 In some cases, students are obligated for expenses incurred before the program begins.
 (Note: this policy applies to Knox, ACM and other approved off-campus programs.)